53947/triadblue/API_KEY_NAMING_GUIDE.md

    - ❌ Wrong: `businessblueprint-inbox`
    - ✅ Correct: `550e8400-e29b-41d4-a716-446655440000` (from AgentMail)

-2. **Sender Email:** Use the exact email from the table above
+2. **Agent Email:** Use the exact assistant name from the table above
-   - ✅ Correct: `businessblueprint@agentmail.triadblue.com`
+   - ✅ Correct: `businessblueprint.assistant`

 ---